THS-International/website/src/markdown-pages/faq.md

           I don’t arrive on an Arrival Day.
 Where can I pay for my events that have a fee?
       - description: >-
-          Yes you can, but we will need email confirmation from both the buyer and the seller that you would like to do a ticket swap.
-Please both of you email info@thsint.se, 24 hours before your event's start time.
+          Yes you can, more information on how to swap your tickets can be found on our Signup System.
+Please note that, if you paid already for this event, you will handle the payment independently and that the buyer has to have collected their wristband.
+The Reception is not to be held accountable for payments resulting from or related to ticket swaps.

           You can post in our Facebook group to see if anyone would like to take